objectionary/eo/README.md

 ## Quick Start

-Here is a simple program that asks for a year and tells you whether it's leap or not:
+Here is a simple program that gets a year from command line and tells you whether it's leap or not:

 ```